pngouin/CK-Glouton/README.md

 ## Usage

 1. Launch `CK.Glouton.Sample.Server` which is a basic implementation of `CK.Glouton.Server`.
-1. Configure your app to implement an Activicty Monitor with the `CK.Glouton.Handler.Tcp`.
+1. Configure your app to implement an Activity Monitor with the `CK.Glouton.Handler.Tcp`.
-1. Now you can send some log to the sample server !
+1. Now you can send some log to the sample server!

 ### If you want to see your log and configure some alert

 1. Build the Angular app `npm run build` in `<ProjectFolder>/src/CK.Glouton.Web/app`.
-1. Create a `appsetting.json` from the already here `appsetting.template.json` (the lucene read location needs to be the same as the lucene write location).
+1. Create a `appsetting.json` from the already here `appsetting.template.json` (the Lucene read location needs to be the same as the Lucene write location).
 1. Launch `CK.Glouton.Web`
-1. Go to your site !
+1. Go to your site!

 ## Configuration